 and the motherhood journey.

 As an adjunct professor for several universities and presenter for continuing education programs, Sarah is an educator as well as clinician.
 Helping young social workers develop their craft and enter into the field is something she feels a great calling towards.
-She further provides guidance and supervision to her team, her MSW intern, and other clinicians.
+She further provides guidance and supervision to her team, students, and fellow clinicians.

 Being a parent of three further gives Sarah perspective to work with her child clients and their grownups, as well as women coping with challenges in maternal mental health and mothering from a perspective that is truly unique, authentic, humorous and warm.
 Sarah believes that her experiences with patients over time have gifted her the ability to offer comprehensive care.
 She prides herself in giving a safe, nurturing space that allows clients to grow, learn, change, and overcome their challenges.

-Sarah is certified in Child and Family Therapy, Perinatal Mental Health Disorders, and SIFI Supervision
+Sarah is certified in Child and Family Therapy, Perinatal Mental Health Disorders, and Supervision in Field Instruction (SIFI)

 Therapists of Rising Lotus Counseling